 Another study, conducted by the School of Psychology and Speech Pathology at Curtin University in 2012 evaluated the effectiveness of the motor speech treatment Prompts for Restructuring Oral and Muscular Phonetic Targets (PROMPT) in the management of motor-speech impairment in children with CP.
 All participants in the study showed a significant improvement in performance level of motor speech movement patterns and continued to do so 12 weeks after treatment.
 All participants showed improved perceptual accuracy and speech intelligibility as well (espace.library.curtin.edu.au).

-And now, University of Strathclyde’s Anja Kuschmann is doing research that could eventually help kids with CP speak more clearly.
+More recently, University of Strathclyde’s Anja Kuschmann is doing research that could eventually help kids with cerebral palsy speak more clearly.
 The research will analyze verbal patterns, breathing, and intonation (“prosody”) in young people with CP.
 Because the characteristics of CP vary from person to person, Kuschmann hopes that this will highlight new ways to provide customized treatments to every child living with CP. (www.medicaldaily.com).